|Oracle® Fusion Middleware Getting Started With Installation for Oracle WebLogic Server

 The Net installer also allows you to avoid installing components that are not needed in the specific environment in which the product is being used.
 For example, an experienced developer who already has Eclipse and a suitable Java Runtime may need only the Core Application Server, the WebLogic JDBC drivers, and the examples.
 An administrator may choose to install only the Core Application Server, Administration Console, Configuration Wizard and Upgrade Framework, Web Server plug-ins, the third-party JDBC drivers, and the JRockit JDK.

-You can choose a Net installer that includes WebLogic Server only, WebLogic Server with Oracle Enterprise Pack for Eclipse, or WebLogic Server with Workshop for WebLogic.
+You can choose a Net installer that includes WebLogic Server only, or WebLogic Server with Oracle Enterprise Pack for Eclipse.

 The following Net installers are available: